What's the timetable?

 - Leading New Zealand energy producer and retailer

-takes cornerstone stake in in Crest Energy.
-Todd Energy owns and operates its own
+Todd Energy takes cornerstone stake in Crest Energy.
+Todd Energy owns and operates

-natural gas, oil, LPG, electricity, cogeneration and solar hot water heating assets,
+its own natural gas, oil, LPG, electricity, cogeneration and solar hot water heating

-enabling it to manage the flow of energy from exploration and production for its
+assets, enabling it to manage the flow of energy from exploration and production

-industrial, commercial and residential customers.
-Todd Energy has significant investments
+for its industrial, commercial and residential customers.
+Todd Energy has significant

-in renewable generation developments including hydro, geothermal and landfill gas
+investments in renewable generation developments including hydro, geothermal and

-energy plants.
-Todd Energy is also the largest generator of electricity in New Zealand
+landfill gas energy plants.
+Todd Energy is also the largest generator of electricity

 |